BBL Hair Reduction Treatment Instructions

 Avoid extensive sun exposure or tanning lights for 3weeks after treatment, and ideally for your lifetime.
 A broad spectrum (UVA/UVB) sun block with SPF of 30 or higher must be applied 15 minutes prior to casual sun exposure.
 Reapply every 2 hours or after swimming/sweating.

-If needed, Aquaphor ointment should be applied to the area to prevent drying and crusting.
+If needed, Aquaphor or diaper rash ointment should be applied to the area to prevent drying and crusting.
 If crusting develops it should be allowed to fall off naturally (no picking).
 An antibiotic ointment should be utilized if there is any blistering or break in the skin.
 Contact the office if there is concern of infection (cold sores, redness, tenderness or pus).

 If the treated area is irritated, the area should NOT be rubbed or scrubbed but should be patted dry and treated with care otherwise the incidence of post treatment complications may be increased.
 Avoid clothes that rub the area.
 Makeup or hygiene products may be used once any redness or burning sensation has resolved.